gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

      authentication extension {{RFC4895}}.

-   * Recommends support of {{RFC8260}} to enable interleaving of large SCTP user messages to avoid scheduling issues.
+   * Recommends support of {{RFC8260}} to enable interleaving of large SCTP user messages for avoiding scheduling issues.

-   * Applies stricter requirements on always using DTLS for all user messages in the SCTP association.
+   * Applies stricter requirements on mandating DTLS encryption for all user messages in the SCTP association.

    * Requires that SCTP-AUTH is applied to all SCTP Chunks that can be